ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Identifiers {#ids}

-The root node identifier `$` refers to the root node of the argument, i.e., to the argument as a whole.
+The root node identifier `$` refers to the root node of the query argument, i.e., to the argument as a whole.

 The current node identifier `@` refers to the current node in the context